-According to Payscale.com, mobile app developers have a comparatively higher average salary, amounting to RM 57,275 per year.
+According to Payscale.com, mobile app developers have a comparable salary, amounting to MYR57,275 per year.
 This is great news for you if you have an interest to develop mobile apps.

-We dived into some of the hottest tech job portals in Malaysia to find out exactly what people are willing to pay for an iOS mobile developer.
+We dived into some of the hottest tech job portals in Malaysia to find out exactly what people are willing to pay for a mobile developer.
 Here’s what we found:

-One healthcare startup, GetDoc was looking for iOS Developers to build up their mobile platform.
-While we could not get them to reveal the salary, one thing caught our attention here:
+One healthcare startup, GetDoc was looking for mobile developers to build their mobile platform.
+While we could not get them to reveal the salary, one thing caught our attention:

 “Paper qualification is nice to have but not a requirement.”

-Shoppr, an ecommerce startup on the other hand, quoted a range of RM2500 – RM8000.
-We’re guessing it’s RM2500 for junior developers with potential to go up to RM8000 when you’ve acquired more experience.
+Shoppr, an ecommerce startup, quoted a range of MYR2,500 – MYR8,000.
+We’re guessing it’s MYR2,500 for junior developers with potential to go up to RM8,000 when you’ve acquired more experience.

 3) Digital Marketers

-Digital marketing specialists are synonymous with many other titles, such as SEO/SEM specialists, online marketing specialists, internet marketers, growth hackers, Social Media Managers and so on…
+Digital marketing specialists are synonymous with many other titles.
+Examples being SEO/SEM specialists, online marketing specialists, internet marketers, growth hackers, and social media managers.

-Let’s look at the salaries on the top of the spectrum.
-A Digital Marketing Manager has the potential to bag RM97,000 in annual salary according to Payscale.com.
+Let’s look at the salaries on the top end of the spectrum.
+A Digital Marketing Manager has the potential to bag MYR97,000 annually according to Payscale.com.
 This is probably because of the shortage of good Digital Marketing professionals of that level in Malaysia.

 Digital marketers are needed for all kinds of industries.
-For example, a company in the property space is paying RM3000 – RM5000 for someone to manage their SEO/SEM activities.
+For example, a company in the property space is paying MYR3,000 – MYR5,000 for someone to manage their SEO/SEM activities.
 We are noticing a trend where employers are willing to go higher than other companies to secure good talent, possibly due to the lack of good digital-savvy professionals in the country.

-In short, we hope these salary figures give you a better idea on what it’s like to get into a career in tech/digital.
-The best part is, you definitely won’t have to spend an arm and a leg, or time, to pick up skills such as these with NEXT Academy- which offers full time and part time courses in these skills.
+In short, we hope these salary figures give you a better idea on what it’s like to get into a career in tech.
+The best part is, you definitely won’t have to spend an arm and a leg, or much time, to pick up these skills at NEXT Academy.